oakpr/oakpr.github.io/docs/best-practices.md

 }
 ```

 When using an enum, many compilers will also check to make sure you actually handled every valid state, instead of leaving it up to you.

-Unfortunately, JavaScript doesn't have support for this, but TypeScript does.
+Unfortunately, JavaScript doesn't have support for enums, but TypeScript does.